Adoption is Always an Option in Your Circumstances

 - Child Protective Services will often get involved if you’re not taking steps to combat your addiction while pregnant, which can result in your older children or your newborn being taken into state custody (foster care) temporarily or even permanently.

 - If CPS does assume custody of your children, you forfeit the choice of voluntarily placing your baby into an adoptive family of your choice and of the possibility of maintaining contact with your child throughout the years.

 Hearing about the physical, emotional and legal consequences of drug addiction among pregnant women is all a little scary.
-And being pregnant with an addiction is probably already frightening enough for you.
-But it’s important that you understand the potential consequences for pregnant mothers with drug addiction issues, so that you can take action now to prevent further harm to yourself and your baby.
+Being pregnant and addicted is probably already frightening enough for you.
+But you must understand the potential consequences for pregnant mothers with drug addiction issues so that you can take action now to make the best decisions for yourself and your baby.

-If you’re researching how to help pregnant drug addicts on behalf of a loved one who is a pregnant drug addict, you’re in a tough spot.
+If you’re researching how to help pregnant drug addicts on behalf of a loved one, you’re in a tough spot.
 You want the best for your loved one and you want the best for her child, but getting help for pregnant addicts can be hard for both of you.

 Letting a professional help addicted pregnant women battle their illness rather than trying to get them through it yourself is the best course of action.
 Supporting pregnant women addicted to drugs or alcohol is tough, but being a source of unconditional love, encouragement and support is an important way to help them through their lifelong recovery.

 If you’re battling addiction while pregnant, please reach out to an addiction professional now.
 If you’re considering placing your baby for adoption because you want the best for your baby while you focus on your sobriety, an adoption professional can connect you to help or options for pregnant women addicted to drugs or alcohol.
 It’s important to care for your health in addition to doing what you feel is best for your unborn child.